miho/CellTreeEditDistance/README.md

 This case copies swc-files from the SWCFiles directory to the output directory.
 The files must be defined in a json-file.
 Multiple files can be selected at once in a file dialog.
 The swc-files will be put into subfolders named after their json-file.

 #### --case=12
 This case is used to calculate the TED on a Clustercomputer.
 It basically just calculates parts of the distance matrix.
-These must be assembled with case 13 afterwards.
+These clustermatrices must be assembled with case 13 afterwards.
 Here is an example: A json-file with 1000 neurons is given.
 The Clustercomputer has 13 nodes so the calculation should be separated in 13 subproblems.
 Therefore the following commandline calls are necessary:
 ```
 java -jar CellTreeEditDistance.jar -c=12 -b=~/ProgramData -f=~/swcFiles.json -l=12 -r=77 -i=1